anitab-org/documentation/ways-to-contribute.md

 Help us build and improve our applications in multiple tech stacks.

 - Review our projects' pull requests;
-- Solve bugs from our applications;
+- Solve bugs in our applications;
 - Write new features for our projects;
-- Help answering technical questions on Zulip or GitHub issues.
+- Help answer technical questions on Zulip or GitHub issues.

 **Note:** Remember to always read our `CONTRIBUTING.md` for the project you contribute to!